The Benefits of Working With a Dietitian in Ontario vs A Nutritionist

 Education, Regulation, and Trust

-Anyone who has the title registered dietitian (RD) beside their name has gone through education, has read and conducted research, and has practical experience.
+Anyone who has the title registered dietitian (RD) beside their name has gone through extensive education, has read and conducted research, and has practical experience.

 Being a dietitian also means that you are regulated by a college.
 For me, it's the College of Dietitians of Canada and the College of Dietitians Ontario.